apache/cordova-docs/docs/en/edge/cordova/events/events.volumedownbutton.md

 volumedownbutton
 ===========

-This is an event that fires when the user presses the volume down button.
+This event fires when the user presses the volume down button.

     document.addEventListener("volumedownbutton", yourCallbackFunction, false);